-- PURPOSE: To establish an approval process for instream flow and river restoration construction project grants from the Fish and Wildlife Resources Fund. - APPLICABILITY: This policy and procedure applies to applications for instream flow or river restoration construction project grants from the Fish and Wildlife Resources Fund. - PROCEDURE: Prior to a Board meeting, the CWCB staff will prepare for the Board's consideration a summary of the technical, financial, and institutional characteristics of each proposed instream flow water right appropriation or acquisition, river restoration feasibility study or construction project.
+PURPOSE: To establish an approval process for instream flow and river restoration construction project grants from the Fish and Wildlife Resources Fund.

+APPLICABILITY: This policy and procedure applies to applications for instream flow or river restoration construction project grants from the Fish and Wildlife consideration a summary of the technical, financial, and institutional characteristics of each proposed instream flow water right appropriation or acquisition, river restoration feasibility study or construction project.
 Each application will be reviewed for conformity with the goals and objectives of the CWCB Strategic Plan.
 Grant applications will be considered only in the following two categories: